swainechen/chenlab-training/websites/gis-aws/content/02-setup-EC2/07-SSHEC2Instance.md

 tags = ["tutorial", "cloud9", "s3"]
 +++

 The operating system of your local computer determines the options that you have to connect from your local computer to your Linux instance.
-Here are dierctions to connect from Windows Using PuTTY or OpenSSH, From Linux & MacOS-X using ssh client and from Windows Subsystem for Linux (WSL) using ssh clinet.
+Here are directions to connect from Windows Using PuTTY or OpenSSH, From Linux & MacOS-X using ssh client and from Windows Subsystem for Linux (WSL) using ssh client.